 Construction started in 2017 and was completed in the summer of 2018.
 Figures 3-5 show photos of the solar power plant during the installation and commissioning phase.

-In 2019, the project partners will host a workshop in Limassol, Cyprus, to present the solar power system and to provide information to anyone who is interested in this project.
+On 18th June 2018, the project partners are hosting a workshop in Limassol, Cyprus, to present the solar power system and to provide information to anyone who is interested in this project.
 Whether you are a company representative, a researcher or member of the public, anyone is welcome to visit.